 - Once the separation is complete (typically, few minutes), non-labelled cells are extracted with the remaining supernatant.
 Only the labelled cells are retained

+There are two types of biomagnetic separation: positive and negative.
 Separation can be positive by labeling the cells targeted for analysis or culture.
 Unlabeled cells are then pipetted out and discarded.
-Alternatively, negative separation labels unwanted cells which are left in the retention device and the supernatant is extracted without them.
+Alternatively, negative separation labels unwanted cells which are left in the retention device and the supernatant is extracted and retained without them.

-In spite of the numerous types of magnetic beads available, the process does not always work as well as it should.
-Sometimes, recovery is poor due the lack of magnetic force farther from the magnet.
-Another typical problem is when cells are crushed by excessive retention force.
-Moreover, scaling-up the process over few milliliters seems impossible.
-Most of these problems are not related to the beads or the biomarker, but to the separation rack.
+In spite of the numerous types of magnetic beads available, the process does not always work as well as it should when a traditional separation rack is used Most of these problems are not related to the beads or the biomarker, but to the separation rack.
+A traditional separation rack doesn’t scale with the sample size and doesn’t provide an even magnetic force gradient throughout the working volume.
+This can lead to poor recovery due the lack of magnetic force farther from the magnet.
+This problem cannot be fixed by using a stronger magnet because in that case the cells closest to the magnet can becrushed by excessive retention force.
+The problems associated with this traditional design only get worse as the sample volume increases.
 All the great efforts made to select the right markers and magnetic beads to ensure their correct attachment to the desired cells goes to waste if the wrong magnetic separation rack is used.

 Remember to download our newest guide Does it matter which magnetic separation rack I use in my cell isolation processes? if you want to know everything about this topic.